 Be Very Careful About Shared and Insecure Internet Connections

-The best approach in this case is to be very careful when using these connections; logging into your bank account, work email or other sensitive account should be avoided if at all possible.
+The best approach, in this case, is to be very careful when using these connections; logging into your bank account, work email or other sensitive accounts should be avoided if at all possible.
 If you have no alternative, choose what you type over these open connections very carefully.

-If you want more security when using someone else’s machine, such as at an Internet cafe, hotel lobby computer or other public terminal, you can try a pay service like Authentic8.
+If you want more security when using someone else’s machine, such as at an Internet cafe, hotel lobby computer or another public terminal, you can try a pay service like Authentic8.
 Authentic8 runs the browser in a “silo” in the cloud, where all connections and data are kept secure.
-The service gives you a display on the local computer, and prevents things like key loggers from accessing your passwords.
+The service gives you a display on the local computer and prevents things like keyloggers from accessing your passwords.

-Finally, here are some tips from the Federal Trade Comission on Using Public Wi-Fi Networks.
+Finally, here are some tips from the Federal Trade Commission on Using Public Wi-Fi Networks.

 Delete All Cookies and Browsing History on Public Terminals